2020-2021 SOC Work Plan

 - Assess training needs associated with revised standards, collect information to facilitate training development, particularly in relation to the State Interagency Training Committee (SITCOM).

-- Collaborate with Custodians to develop training plans for newly revised or developed standards.
+- Collaborate with Custodians to develop online or in-person training for newly revised or developed standards.